 First, users expect a sound to be played when focus movement occurs.
 Like I mentioned before, this is an auditory queue to them that focus has moved.
 So, you should only be opting out of sounds if the user is explicitly expected to.
 A great example of this might be an in-game menu where the user can turn off sounds for your entire application.

 Also, if you were think about opting out of focus sounds and then playing your own when a focus update occurs, I highly encourage you to use our API instead because not only do you get the same volume and panning adjustments that we perform for our internal sounds which are probably very hard to replicate.

+We also respect the user's device settings for playing these sounds.
 So, Apple TV has a setting that allows you to turn off navigation sounds for the entire system and you don't want your application to be the only one playing sounds if the user says they don't want them.

 All right, I'm excited to announce that in tvOS 11 we're now extending focus system support into the SceneKit framework.

 So, how does this work?
 Well if you recall back to tvOS 9 it used to be that UIView was the only type that was able to be focused.

 In tvOS 10 we introduced this new UI focused item protocol and we extended focus interaction support into SpriteKit by adopting this protocol on both UIView and SKNode.